Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <p> <a href="https://www.caliper.com/redistricting-software.htm"> Maptitude for Redistricting </a> </p> <br>

 <p> This link leads to Caliper Corporation's web page for Maptitude for Redistricting.
-It was the redistricting software used by the Missouri legislature for congressional redistricting.
+Maptitude was the redistricting software used by the Missouri legislature for congressional redistricting.
 The figure image from the title section is also from this webpage. </p> <br>